Once the reserve of professional riders, power meters have gained significant traction across the recreational side of cycling in recent years.

 The pedals have rechargeable batteries with a claimed 50-hour battery life.
 This is a real win when compared to other power meter pedals that rely on coin cell batteries.

-Favero has its own dedicated smartphone app that lets you update the pedal firmware, check battery levels and access product support.
+Favero has its own dedicated smartphone app that enables you to update the pedal firmware, check battery levels and access product support.

 Favero provides its own cleat system with these pedals, which is similar to Look.
 Unfortunately, the cleats don’t offer a huge amount of adjustability and are slightly slippery to walk on.